-China Beach (My Khe) in Da Nang
+My Khe Beach in Da Nang

 We crossed the Han River Bridge on our way into Da Nang…

-And arrived at China Beach.
+And arrived at My Khe Beach.

 The beach and waters were relatively clean and there was hardly anyone around.
-It would have been a great place to hang around if we were in beach-appropriate outfits and if the sun wasn’t so blinding.
+It would have been a great place to hang around if we were in beach-appropriate outfits and the sun wasn’t so blinding.

 Warning: Ridiculous amount of stairs

 We had a brief stopover for lunch before we arrived at Marble Mountains, which was our last stop in the tour before we arrived at Hoi An.
 Before we even saw the mountains, we were welcomed by an overwhelming amount of marble structures.

 And the first sight of the Marble Mountains while our guides purchased the tickets, was this see-through elevator.

 Yes, you read that right – an elevator leading you right up the mountains.
 As much as I wanted to be more sporting and climb up the mountains, my jelly legs were really grateful for this lift.

 The elevator brings you up about 5 storeys high and you start exploring from there.
 You go downwards most of the time but occasionally there are observation spots to climb up.
 This view below was taken off the highest observation point.